 Thank you.
 I’ve had the joy of watching you since I was only a few months old.
 When I was born, my parents still regularly attended University of Connecticut Women’s Basketball games.
 They used to put me in my UConn windsuit, hand me some pom poms and take me with them.
-19 years after my parents started taking me to games in my snowsuit, my love of the game continues to grow.
+19 years after my parents started taking me to games in my snowsuit to keep me warm, my love of the game continues to grow.

-Taking a few steps backward, my mom played basketball on her high school’s first girls’ basketball team in 1978, six years after Title IX was passed.
-She went on to play basketball, as well as, field hockey and softball at the Division III level.
+Taking a few steps backward, my mom played basketball on her high school’s first girls basketball team in 1978, six years after Title IX was passed.
+She went on to play basketball, field hockey and softball at the Division III level.

 In the early 1990s my parents began closely following the UConn Women.
 This was before the fame and 11 National Championships, but they were beginning to gain more attention.